 1. On-Site Psychiatric Care: A Safe Space for Mental Wellness Mental health is as important as physical health, yet it often goes unaddressed in the workplace.
 Psychiatrists can play a pivotal role in equipping employees with stress management tools, building resilience, and addressing mental health challenges like anxiety, depression, and burnout.
 A study by the World Health Organisation (2020) estimated that untreated mental health issues cost the global economy \$1 trillion annually in lost productivity.
-Having ker an entities these costs while fostering a healthier work environment.
+Having an amonon-site psychiatrist or regular psychiatric sessions can mitigate these costs while fostering a healthier work environment.